-Dental surgery is a broad term referring to a number of medical procedures involving the teeth and gums.
-If you need dental implants, a wisdom tooth extraction, root canal or something else, we might say you need dental surgery to preserve or improve your oral health.
+If you undergo any invasive procedure affecting your oral structures that is referred to as dental surgery.
+If you need dental implants, a wisdom tooth extraction, a root canal or something else, we might say you need dental surgery to preserve or improve your oral health.
 At Got Smile Dental Centre, we take a preventive approach to dental care and always strive to recommend the least invasive procedure possible while still effectively resolving dental issues for our patients.

 Wisdom Tooth Extraction